Chess boxing: 2011–2014: Global expansion

-At the same time, the process of making chessboxing a professional discipline reached a milestone: The 2013 World Championship in Moscow was the first chessboxing event organized and marketed by Chess Boxing Global.
-With three world championship fights in one night, more than 1,200 spectators, and a standard of fighting never seen before, the first CBG event set new standards in the history of chessboxing, with Leonid Chernobaev leading the way.
+At the same time, the process of making chess boxing a professional discipline reached a milestone: The 2013 World Championship in Moscow was the first chess boxing event organized and marketed by Chess Boxing Global.
+With three world championship fights in one night, more than 1,200 spectators, and a standard of fighting never seen before, the first CBG event set new standards in the history of chess boxing, with Leonid Chernobaev leading the way.
 He has been able to make a name for himself with more than fifteen years of chess-playing experience, and in the boxing world as Marco Huck's and Yoan Pablo Hernández's sparring partner, and having fought over 200 amateur bouts.
 He won the light heavyweight title against Indian fighter Shailesh Tripathi after a technical knockout in the eighth round (boxing).
 Sven Rooch secured his title in the middleweight class division—winning against Jonatan Rodriguez Vega after the Spaniard resigned in the seventh round (chess), and Russian Nikolay Sazhin won the heavyweight title against Gianluca Sirci by checkmate.
-Thus, Sazhin (heavyweight), Chernobaev (light heavyweight), and Rooch (middleweight) would all go down in chessboxing history as the first Chess Boxing Global World Champions.
+Thus, Sazhin (heavyweight), Chernobaev (light heavyweight), and Rooch (middleweight) would all go down in chess boxing history as the first Chess Boxing Global World Champions.

-In terms of its development into a mass sport, there was much success in 2013 and early 2014 for the chessboxing world.
-There were more competitors in the second and third Indian Championships in the summer of 2013 and early 2014 than in any chessboxing events ever before, with more than 245 fighters of varying age and weight class, taking place in Salem and Jodhpur, respectively.
-Furthermore, the chessboxing community in London—under the command of London Chessboxing and the WCBA—has continued to grow constantly since 2011 and by now stages chessboxing events for 800 or more spectators regularly four to five times a year at the Scala, King's Cross.
+In terms of its development into a mass sport, there was much success in 2013 and early 2014 for the chess boxing world.
+There were more competitors in the second and third Indian Championships in the summer of 2013 and early 2014 than in any chess boxing events ever before, with more than 245 fighters of varying age and weight class, taking place in Salem and Jodhpur, respectively.
+Furthermore, the chess boxing community in London—under the command of London Chessboxing and the WCBA—has continued to grow constantly since 2011 and by now stages chess boxing events for 800 or more spectators regularly four to five times a year at the Scala, King's Cross.